 The Group carried out reviews of the recoverable amount of its building under construction as a result of adverse changes in the market.
 These assets are used in the Group's solar power generation segment.
-No impairment loss had been recognised in result of the reviews for the year ended 31 December 2023 (2022: impairment loss of RMB3,940,000).
-As at 31 December 2023, the recoverable amount of the relevant assets of RMB16,038,000 (2022: RMB15,870,000) had been determined on the basis of fair value less costs of disposal method (level 3 fair value measurements).
+No impairment loss had been recognised in result of the reviews for the year ended 31 December 2024 (2023: nil).
+As at 31 December 2024, the recoverable amount of the relevant assets of RMB15,385,000 (2023: RMB16,038,000) had been determined on the basis of fair value less costs of disposal method (level 3 fair value measurements).